-The closest airports are in Hat Yai and Trang, both around 100 km from Pakbara.
-Hat Yai services daily flights from Bangkok, Kuala Lumpur and Singapore, while Trang can only be reached from Bangkok courtesy of Air Asia and Nok Air.
+The closest airports are in Hat Yai and Trang, both around 100 kilometres from Pakbara.
+Hat Yai has daily arrivals from Bangkok, Kuala Lumpur and Singapore, while Trang can only be reached from Bangkok courtesy of Air Asia and Nok Air.
 Both of these airlines offer all-in tickets via Hat Yai that include flight, minibus transfer and ferry to Ko Lipe.
-While this service is not offered via Trang, you can book a minibus/ferry transfer direct to Ko Lipe from one of the travel offices across from the train station, provided you get there before the 09:30 departure.
-(See the Trang transport section for more info.)
+While this service is not offered via Trang, you can book a transfer direct to Lipe from a travel office across from the train station if you arrive before the 09:00 departure.

 The closest train stations are also located in Hat Yai and Trang, both serviced by at least two daily trains from Bangkok's Hualamphong Station.
 Hat Yai can also be reached by train from Malaysia.

 Most travellers coming from the mainland book an all-in transfer to Ko Lipe via Pakbara Pier from a travel agent, departing in high season from Hat Yai at 08:30, 10:30 and 12:30 for 600 baht; from Trang at 09:00 for 600 baht; and from Krabi at 07:00 and 10:00 for 1,000 baht.
 Only the earliest departures are available in low season.